-A well informed writer thus sums up the services of Government to agriculture:
+A well informed writer thus sums up the services of Government to agriculture: §

-"Attempts to improve and expand the indigenous agriculture have been made by Government ever since the time of the East India Company, as is well shown by the history of the silk industry in Bengal; of the introduction of Carolina paddy, American cotton, tea and cinchona; of the extraction of fibre from hemp; and of the formation of sugarcane plantations on the model of those in the West Indies.
+"Attempts to improve and expand the indigenous agriculture have been made by Government ever since the time of the East India Company, as is well shown by the history of the silk industry in Bengal; of the introduction of Carolina paddy, American cotton, tea and sinchona; of the extraction of fibre from hemp; and of the formation

-1 Ibid. pp. 198-199.
+[·] Ibid. pp. 198-199.